vrancurel/zk-stuff-manager/README.md

 # zk-stuff-manager

-NodeJS Zookeeper Stuff Manager: This program ensures that you will always have an owner for a list of stuff.
+NodeJS Zookeeper Stuff Manager: This program ensures that you will always have an owner (server) for a list of stuff (can be numbers, strings or whatever).
+The module will first elect a leader, then the leader will ensure that the stuff is evenly distributed among the different owners (servers).
+If an owner happens to die, then the leader will re-assign the stuff to others.
+If the leader dies, another owner will be elected as a leader.

 Quick Start w/ 3 nodes:
 -----------------------